-Based on an assessment of those habitats observed in association with both the Clyde River and Sheep Station Creek, there is the potential (if present in either of these drainage lines) for the Australian Grayling to migrate along these waterways.
-While this is the case, as directional drilling will be employed to establish the proposed pipelines across waterways, no habitat for this species will be directly or indirectly disturbed.
+Based on an assessment of those habitats observed in association with the Clyde River, there is the potential (if present in the drainage line) for the Australian Grayling to migrate along the waterway.
+While this is the case, no habitat for this species will be directly or indirectly disturbed for the Proposal works.
 Beyond existing impacts, the scope of work will not fragment or isolate any aquatic habitats or present a barrier to the movement of this, or any other fish, species.